Peterborough dismiss SAFC striker link after £6million Clarke-Harris claim

 Sunderland are in the market for another forward this month, with the Black Cats looking to provide support for top scorer Ross Stewart following Nathan Broadhead’s injury setback.

-Reports had suggested the Black Cats were preparing a big offer for Clarke-Harris, who scored 31 goals in League One last season, yet the £6million figure being touted was always an unrealistic sum.
+Reports had suggested Sunderland were interested in Clarke-Harris, who scored 31 League One goals last season, yet it was also claimed Peterborough would ask for a £6million fee – a sum which was always an unrealistic.

 Fry told our sister title the Peterborough Telegraph that Posh had received no contact from Sunderland about the striker.